Hacker0x01/react-datepicker/README.md

 Installing is really simple and can be done in two different ways:

 - Install with Bower: `bower install react-date-picker`
-- Install with npm: `npm i react-datepicker --save`
+- Install with npm: `npm install react-datepicker --save`
 - Install with Bundler: `bundle install rails-assets-react-date-picker`

 ## Local Development